grease-xmr/grease/docs/src/02_circuits.typ

 The Grease protocol requires the generation and sharing of the ZKPs.
 The public data and the small proofs are shared between peers, then are validated as a means to ensure protocol conformity before *MoNet* protocol stage 3 begins.

-Each peer generates a set of secret random values to ensure security of communications, listed in @tbl-init-input.
-These not shared with the peer.
+Each peer generates a set of secret random values to ensure security of communications, the *private* variables listed in @tbl-init-input.
+These are not shared with the peer.

 #figure(
     caption: "Inputs to ZKPs for the Grease Initialization Protocol",